timothyhalley/timothyhalley/README.md

 - I am an enterprise solution architect with a focus on defensive security.
 AKA - Team Blue
 - I have extensive infrastructure knowledge by practice as well as oversight on enterprise vulnerability tooling, logging and analysis.
+  - OpenTel and other similar analysis tools
 - I am an avid programmer in FP languages
+- Ramping up quickly with Python wth AI focus
+  - Juypter Notebook and NLP adventures
+  - AI LMM and small focused SLM with Phy-2
 - Agile/SAFe as well as ITIL are ingrained and practiced daily.
-- 👀 I develop javascript and typescript projects in my free time
+- 👀 I develop javascript and typescript projects in my free time with CI/CD DevOps
-- 🌱 I’m currently learning frameworks for JS for 2022 as well as C
+- 🌱 I’m currently learning frameworks for JS for ES2024
-- 💞️ Enjoy collaborating on REST API, graphql, db type projects using nodejs
+- 💞️ Enjoy collaborating on REST API, graphql, db type projects using nodejs & phython
 - 📫 How to reach me - find my contact at cascadezen.com &/or skicyclerun.com or just message me @LINKEDIN --> linkedin.com/in/timothyhalley

 <!---